 - PuraSim eSIM: switches to the best network without you configuring anything.

-This "multi-network" is one of the reasons why eSIM beats a single-operator local SIM on islands with complex topography.
+This "multi-network" is one of the reasons why eSIM beats a single-operator local SIM in islands with complex orography.

-How many GB to bring based on your plan
+How many GB to take according to your plan

 Think about how you're going to use your phone.
 If it's a romantic trip with Wi-Fi at the resort and moderate use, 3 GB for a week will be more than enough.
-If you're one to share stories daily, make video calls, or work between excursions, increase to 5-8 GB or look for a more generous plan.
+If you share stories daily, make video calls, or work between excursions, go for 5-8 GB or look for a more generous plan.

 |---|---|---|